adesayo-israel/JS-TS-Quiz-App/README.md

 🔐 Add login/auth for personalized sessions

+---

-🚀 9.
+## 🚀 9.
 Deployment Tips
-📦 Recommended Platforms:
+You can host this app easily using modern frontend platforms:

-GitHub Pages
+🌍 GitHub Pages – Quick and free

-Netlify

-Vercel
+⚡ Netlify – CI/CD with custom domains

+📦 Vercel – Perfect for frontend-focused apps

+💡 Pro Tip: If using a backend, hide credentials with .env and a secrets manager.

 💡 Use environment variables or secure APIs for backend integration if needed.

+---

-👨‍💻 Created by Bukunmi Israel Adesayo
+## 👨‍💻 Created by Bukunmi Israel Adesayo
 Full-stack developer with a passion for clean design, developer education, and building tech solutions.
 🌍 LinkedIn | ✉️ Email